 A fundamental principle to keep in mind during Forex trading is the ‘spread’ of the cash.
 This compares the rate to purchase and the rate to sell the ‘cash’, represented in ‘pips‘, the smallest unit of cost of a currency: 0.0001 of a money unit.
 The wider the ‘spread’, which is the difference between the bid and the ask, the more the trade will cost in order to affect the transaction and thereby reducing potential profits.

-For a more in-depth analysis of forex strategies, check this link out.
+Check for a more in-depth analysis of forex strategies.

 Common myths about Forex Trading

 1. Forex trading can make you rich quickly.

 Many people believe forex trading is a get-rich-quick scheme.
 However, it’s more of a journey.
 There are no ridiculously huge gains or lottery-like winnings as advanced strategies like margin trading, options, and futures require a great deal of analysis and patience.